How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 ‘Reginald’ was initially a happy accident, emerging after a grower named Reginald Deroose discovered a mutation on an ‘Exotica’ plant in Belgium, in 1986.

-With its variegated leaves, featuring bright yellow gold mixed with dark green mid-veins, coupled with an extremely heavy weeping growth habit, this plant looks like a fountain bubbling with gold and green.
+With its variegated leaves, featuring bright yellow gold mixed with dark green mid-veins, coupled with an extremely heavy weeping growth habit.

 This is a standard-sized weeping fig, so expect it to reach around six feet tall indoors.